cnshsliu/mtcdoc/docs/template/designer.md

 - **Break Row**: add a new line after this variable
 - **ID**: give it an optional ID
 - **Required**: this variable's value must be provided.
+- **Visible**: use RDS to define whom this var should be visiable to

+### About Visible

+Sometime, some sensitive data might should be kept secret from some participants even they have been involved in the process.
+For instance, in a interview process, the offered salary may not be able to seen by interviewer, only HR and manager could see it, thus, we may use RDS to make this happend.

 ## Inform <img src="../img/svg/INFORM.svg" width="24px" height="24px"/>